Dealing with the Difficult: On Emotion and Psychology for Client Counseling and Negotiation

 - recent research in the psychology of decision-making, with a focus on decision-traps and distortions

 - how to use these findings to have more effective communication with clients, colleagues and opposing counsel

 Faculty: Marjorie Corman Aaron, UC College of Law

-Ms. Aaron, Professor of Clinical Law and Executive Director of the Center for Practice, University of Cincinnati College of Law, teaches negotiation, client counseling, decision analysis and mediation.
+Ms. Aaron, Professor of Practice and Director of the Center for Practice, University of Cincinnati College of Law, teaches negotiation, client counseling, decision analysis and mediation.
 Ms. Aaron also maintains a private mediation practice and develops and teaches negotiation, mediation and decision analysis workshops nationally and internationally.
 Ms. Aaron is a former Executive Director of the Program of Negotiation at Harvard Law School as well as a former Vice President for Professional Development and a Senior Mediator at Endispute, Inc. (now JAMS ADR).
 A graduate of Harvard Law School, Ms. Aaron practiced in civil and criminal litigation before entering the field of dispute resolution.

 Registration: Get Form (pdf)

 Location: Stratford Heights Complex -(across the street from UC Maingate on Clifton Ave.)
 Get directions (pdf)